vanngocthuyla/bitc-PPL-benchmark/README.md

 ### Comparison of 3 PPLs
 - Time

+Time for running 4 chains of 2000 warmups and 10000 samples by NUTS sampling:
+    - numpyro: 24.01 s
+    - pyro: 425.27 s
+    - pymc3: 34304.32 s
+Note: disable the progressbar while running can decrease the running time of pyro and pymc3, but not decrease more than 10% of total running time for each of these two PPLs.

 - Gelman-rubin statistics
 - Plot mean/std with the functions of the number of samples